cevatbostancioglu/ModbusSlaveSimulator/README.md

 # ModbusSlaveSimulator
-This project can simulate modbus slave devices over tcp/udp or rtu.
+This project can simulate multiple modbus slave devices over tcp/udp or rtu.
+Can work on Linux/Windows Platforms.